ZIHAOLU1289/EN.663.667.01.FA19-Decision-Analytics-Fundamentals/README.md

 4. For audiences no matter they want to be player, twitcher, software engineer or investors, i really hope my discovery might help them.

+# P.S
+I prefer ABCD grade for my final grade.
+Thank you for reading and watching my presentation !!